sjmudd/ps-top/README.md

 in seconds makes the output far less interesting.
 Total idle time is also shown as this gives an indication of perhaps overly long idle queries, and the sum of the values here if there's a pile up may be interesting.
-* Mutex mode: show the ordering by mutex latency (currently requires correct P_S setup).
+* Mutex mode: show the ordering by mutex latency [1].
+* Stages mode: show the ordering by time in the different SQL query stages [1].

 You can change the polling interval and switch between modes (see below).

+[1] pstop will try to configure the mutex and staging settings in setup_consumers if it can, and restore them when exiting if it changes something.

 ### Keys